awslabs/graphstorm/tools/README.md

 ## Convert node features from distDGL format to WholeGraph format

 Use the `convert_feat_to_wholegraph.py` script with `--dataset-path` pointing to the distDGL folder of partitions and `--feat-names` to the features you want to convert (e.g. '`paper/feat,author/feat,institution/feat`').
-It will convert all the node features to WholeGraph compatible format.
+It will convert the node features to WholeGraph compatible format.
 ```
 python3 convert_feat_to_wholegraph.py --dataset-path ogbn-mag240m-2p --feat-names paper/feat
 ```